hseebens/SInAS/README.md

-## SInAS workflow: Integration and standardisation of alien species occurrence data
+## SInAS workflow (vs. 2.0): Integration and standardisation of alien species occurrence data
-Author: Hanno Seebens, Frankfurt, 25.06.2025
+Author: Hanno Seebens, Manuela Gómez-Suárez, Giessen-Frankfurt, 25.06.2025

 The R scripts contain the implementation of a workflow to standardise and integrate databases of alien species occurrences and years of first record.
 The workflow is